-Difficult themes that might involve portrayal of people from diverse backgrounds include, for example:
+Difficult themes that might involve portrayal of people from diverse backgrounds include:

-- The disproportionate negative impact of household food insecurity on people from diverse ethnic backgrounds; lone parent households; and older and disabled people. - The injustice inherent in people having no recourse to public funds, an immigration condition that unfairly and disproportionately discriminates against Black people and people of colour. - The disproportionate negative impact of climate change and biodiversity loss on Black people and people of colour (the global majority) living in the global south. - The injustices inherent in farming and food processing that rely on cheap labour, which has a disproportionate negative impact on migrants and other people from disadvantaged socio-economic backgrounds; and on Black people and people of colour who are farmers and food processing and supply chain workers in the global south.
+- The disproportionate negative impact of household food insecurity on people from diverse ethnic backgrounds; lone parent households; and older and disabled people and the families, institutions or communities who care for them. - The injustice inherent in people having no recourse to public funds, an immigration condition that unfairly and disproportionately discriminates against Black people and people of colour. - The disproportionate negative impact of climate change and biodiversity loss on Black people and people of colour (the global majority) living in the global south. - The injustices inherent in farming and food processing that rely on cheap labour, which has a disproportionate negative impact on migrants and others from disadvantaged socio-economic backgrounds; and on Black people and people of colour who are farmers and food processing and supply chain workers in the global south.

-Investigative journalists, including Felicity Lawrence of The Guardian1, and Sustain members such as the Independent Food Aid Network, Child Poverty Action Group and the Fairtrade Foundation, show us that it is helpful to provide specific examples to illustrate articles about difficult themes.
+Investigative journalists, including Felicity Lawrence of The Guardian, and Sustain members such as the Independent Food Aid Network, Child Poverty Action Group and the Fairtrade Foundation, show us that it is helpful to provide specific examples to illustrate articles about difficult themes.
 This means that we make special efforts to describe and portray the impact of policies and practices on the lives of people individually.
 Stories and personal testimony of lived experience can help to shift hearts as well as minds, decisions and policies.
-This needs careful, journalistically precise and empathetic treatment.
+This needs respectful, journalistically precise and empathetic treatment.